 “This fee will cover an expanded profile in print which will run even sooner – within 30 days of purchase, in addition to an online listing,” according to the publisher’s message [emphasis added].
 And with that, what was once a community service of sorts, with some editorial oversight, has become an advertisement.

 It looks to me like this change will take place at many, if not all, of the weeklies in the American City Business Journals (ACBJ) network.
 If it works out for the ACBJ – good for them – but for business communicators, it’s just another example of the four big media trends that are upending the landscape.

-Publishers’ have struggled for a business model in the digital age where most marketing money flows to just a handful companies.
-This has been accentuated by cuts to editorial staff, and increasingly, a slow but steady shift towards advertisements masquerading as news.
+Publishers’ have struggled for a business model in the digital age where most marketing money flows to just a handful of companies.
+This has been accentuated by cuts to the editorial staff, and increasingly, a slow but steady shift towards advertisements masquerading as news.

 This means good stories that would have made news a few years ago will go unnoticed today.
 Consider these other recent examples:

 - Business coverage means Tesla, Apple or politics.
 A business reporter at a major daily outlet noted cuts in editorial staff meant his beat was constrained to Tesla, Apple or politics.
 In other words, the stories he writes must appeal to as many people as possible.
 Even a business story that defies expectations…won’t make the cut today.

 - Blending editorial and advertising.
 A trade publication covering cybersecurity often publishes roundups of new products.
 The editor was quite candid that products are selected based on a combination of newsworthiness and sponsorship.
 The emphasis was clearly on sponsorship.